 Adding hobbies and interests on a resume for a cashier can be a good idea, at times, to show your personality and give them the full picture.
 Just make sure to only include items which will add value to your cashier resume.

-Work the Best Items Into a Cashier Resume Objective or Summary
+6. Work the Best Items Into an Objective or Summary for Your Cashier Resume

 A summary statement is basically a recap of your professional background, cashier skills, and work experience up to this point.
 To be certain to wow the HR manager, include an accomplishment or two using numbers.